xatusbetazx17/bionical_eye_controller/README.md

       - Online Update

     The user selects one option by dwelling their hand pointer over it.
-    A feedback message is shown and then the interface simulates a minimal reboot (so the user does not lose view while updating).
+    A feedback message is shown and then the interface simulates a minimal reboot.
     If the camera cannot be opened, the update is simulated immediately.
     """
     if cv2 is None or np is None or mp is None: